DynamicGenetics/Epicosm_legacy/README.md

 Epicosm is a suite of tools for working with social media data in the context of epidemiological research.
 It is aimed for use by epidemiologists who wish to gather, analyse and integrate social media data with existing longitudinal and cohort-study research.
-The tools here include:
+The tools can:
 * Harvest ongoing and retrospective Tweets from a list of users.
-* Real-time Twitter stream-listening from geographic locations.
+* Real-time Twitter stream-listen from geographic locations, and collate into a database.
-* Sentiment analysis of Tweets using labMT, Vader and LIWC (dictionary required for the latter).
+* Sentiment analysis of Tweets using labMT, Vader and LIWC (dictionary required for LIWC).
-* [in development] Benchmarking of sentiment analysis algorithms against ground truth validations.
+* [in development] Validation of sentiment analysis algorithms against groundtruth.

 ## Instructions in a nutshell
 #### 1. [Download the Epicosm repository](https://github.com/DynamicGenetics/Epicosm/archive/master.zip)